big cityBest Practices for Municipal Snow Removal and Deicing | Ninja De-Icer

 Justin Rollin

-How to Reduce the Effect of Road Salt
+How to Maximize the Impact of Your Road Salt

-It’s impossible to avoid snow and ice removal in the winter, but there are different approaches to achieving clear sidewalks, driveways, and roads.
-We’ve outlined some municipal government snow removal techniques.
+Snow and ice removal in the winter is a must, and there are a few different approaches to achieving clear sidewalks, parking lots, and roads.
+We've outlined some municipal government de-icing techniques.

 Use Anti-Icing

-One ice and snow removal technique is to use anti-icing materials.
-There are many departments of transportation that have started to use a solution that’s 23% salt brine to pre-treat roads before the storm hits.
+One snow and ice removal technique is to use anti-icing materials.
+There are many departments of transportation that have started to use liquid salt brine to pre-treat roads before storms hit.
 According to estimates, pre-treating the road with brine can save as much as 75% of the total volume of salt that is applied.

 During the anti-icing process, the product is applied proactively to the pavement before the snow begins to fall.
-The goal is to break the bond that’s established between the snow and the pavement before it is able to fully form.
-There is only a small amount of product necessary to achieve this rather than applying a higher volume of a product once the bond has already formed.
+The goal is to discourage the bond that's established between the snow and the pavement from fully forming.
+Only a small amount of product is necessary to achieve this rather than applying a higher volume of a product once the bond has already formed.

 Try Pre-Wetting

-Another way to approach snow removal and street maintenance is referred to as pre-wetting.
-By pre-wetting the salt before applying it on the road, it can reduce the salt infiltration to aquifers ratio by 5%.
-This means it can better stick to the road while minimizing the scatter and bounce of salt granules.
-Not to mention, by pre-wetting you are activating the salt ensuring it works more quickly when the snow or ice hits it.
+Another way to approach de-icing is pre-wetting.
+By pre-wetting the salt before applying it on the road, it can reduce the scatter and bounce of the product as it hits the road surface.
+Not to mention, by pre-wetting, you are activating the salt and ensuring it works more quickly when the snow or ice hits it.

 Calibrate the Equipment

 The calibration process allows you to measure the specific amount of material that you apply.
 This helps to facilitate a more accurate and efficient de-icing process while using less salt.
-It’s not necessary to have a regulator to calibrate your equipment.
+We suggest calibrating each of your pieces of equipment at the beginning of the season and anytime maintenance is done to them to ensure the correct amount of salt is being applied.
 Calibration procedures should ideally be a standard component of training for salt truck operators.

 Store Salt Properly

-How to store salt is a part of your approach that you shouldn’t overlook.
+How you store salt is a part of the approach that shouldn't be overlooked.
 Proper storage can help minimize salt loss and pollution.
-Many privately-owned facilities and municipalities can protect salt investments and the environment by simply implementing the best practices.
-Make sure to build salt storage sites on impervious surfaces, implement secondary measures for containment, ensure the product is covered at all times, and regularly check structures for any breaks or tears.
+Many privately owned facilities and municipalities can protect salt investments and the environment by implementing a few simple measures.
+Make sure to build salt storage sites on impervious surfaces, keep salt away from moisture and temperature fluctuations, ensure the product is covered at all times, and regularly check structures for any damage.

 How to Apply Rock Salt with Less Harm

-• Apply the de-icing product before the ice and snow start to accumulate on the road’s surface.
+• Apply the product before the ice and snow start to accumulate on the road's surface.

-• Get rid of as much snow and ice as possible before you apply the de-icer after the snow has started to fall.
+• Get rid of as much snow and ice as possible before you apply the de-icer.

 • Follow the directions on the label.
-For example, there might be a suggested use for how much rock salt to apply per square foot.
-Using additional products won’t be more effective, it will only be more expensive.
+For example, there might be a suggested use for how much salt to apply per lane mile or per acre.
+Using additional products won't be more effective, it will only be more expensive.

 • If you have salt-sensitive vegetation, avoid using rock salt within 5-10 feet.